 The City of Minneapolis Police Department makes city wide crime statistics and reports available on-line.
-This information is not developed or maintained by Augsburg College.
+This information is not developed or maintained by Augsburg University.

 Security and Crime Information

 Annual Security Report

-In accordance with federal law, Augsburg College produces an Annual Security Report also known as the Clery Report.
+In accordance with federal law, Augsburg University produces an Annual Security Report also known as the Clery Report.
 This report includes statistics for the previous three years concerning reported crimes that occurred on-campus; in certain off-campus buildings or property owned or controlled by Augsburg; and on public property within, or immediately adjacent to and accessible from, the campus.
 The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
 You can obtain a paper copy of this report by contacting Augsburg’s Department of Public Safety at 612-330-1717.
 You can view the report on-line by following the link below: